Manganosl/NotePulse-Engine/README.md

 ## warning
-This engine is very WIP and will tend to have lots of error including lots of crashes (Hopefully I'll make a better crash handler)
+This engine is very WIP and will tend to have lots of error including lots of crashes

 # NotePulse Engine
 ### What a shitty name